What is an ERP?

 By analogy, an organization or a business enterprise needs to keep its constituent departments and teams such as Sales, Human Resources, Research & Development, Supply Chain, Procurement, and so on, on the same page.
 Each of these departments has its own needs and plays a unique role; an ERP is thus a central unit that all these departments feed information to, and, in turn, accept information from.
 There, thus, exists a feedback loop between the ERP and each of these departments.
 By keeping different departments of an enterprise on the same page, an ERP functions as an integrated system.

 It is not just important, but, in fact, essential for different departments across an enterprise to stay on the same page.
 The information flow within an organization — what management pundits call business intelligence — enhances the organization’s business performance.
-By connecting and harmonizing the performance of different departments through a shared data bank, ERP softwares play a vital role in the enhancement of business intelligence within an enterprise.
+By connecting and harmonizing the performance of different departments through a shared data bank, ERP software plays a vital role in the enhancement of business intelligence within an enterprise.

 If each department of the enterprise uses a software that is well-tailored for its needs, the ERP software will act as a meta-software that will absorb data from all different softwares and help putting all departments to work in harmony and enhances business performance.